- 1 medium eggplant (1 pound), peeled and cut into 1/2-inch slices

 - 2 tablespoons grated Parmesan cheese

 - Place eggplant slices in a colander over a plate; sprinkle with salt and toss.
-Let stand 30 minutes.
+Let stand for 30 minutes.
 Rinse and drain well.

 Reviews forTomato Eggplant Bake

 "this recipe sounds strange.... only one tomato for a 9x13 pan? and whole onion with just one tomato doesn't sound right either?"

 "I used Panko bread crumbs and added about 1 teaspoon of fresh Thyme finely chopped.
 It is a wonderful dish.
 Loved it and when you have fresh homegrown eggplant, tomatoes and onions, makes it that much better"